home | what's new | other sitescontact | about

 Our thoughts and actions, be they loving or selfish, create in our spirits light or darkness, increasing or lowering the vibrational essence of our inner persons.
 See extensive discussion of this principle on the page devoted to "the mandated solitude and introspection."

-Our initial "port-of-entry" to the Astral Realms is determined by this inner vibrational essence.
-It's just a matter of "afterlife physics," no magic to it.
-We go to where we find affinity and similarity.
-For better or worse, we'll be with people like ourselves.
-One's inner vibrational essence can be changed, improved, but not in a moment.
+One's inner vibrational energies can be changed, improved, but not in a moment.
 If we end up in an unpleasant place, it'll take some effort to advance ourselves.
 We should not expect otherwise: if a person has spent a lifetime living selfishly, there will be no "instant make-over."
-The good news, however, is that everyone can grow and improve and make a better life.
+The good news, however, is that everyone can grow, be set on a better path, and make a wonderful life.

 what happens to the soldier who falls on a grenade, sacrificing himself for others